stonemjs/docs/src/docs/architecture/paradigms.md

 - You want full **transparency and control**
 - You prefer functional composition over metadata
 - You need maximum **testability, flexibility, or configurability**
-- You're building systems where explicit logic is key (like CLIs, complex flows, or serverless handlers)
+- You're building systems where explicit logic is key (like CLIs, or complex flows)

 ## Final Thoughts